Elizabeth Leyburn: Family

 Elizabeth was born in 1536, the daughter of Sir James Leyburn of Cunswick, Westmorland, and his wife Helen Preston.
 The latter was the child of Thomas Preston and Anne Thornburgh.
 She had one sister, Anne, who married William Stanley, 3rd Baron Monteagle, by whom there was a daughter, Elizabeth.

-Several members of the Leyburne (also written as Leybourne and Leyburn) family were recusants, and James Leyburn, Elizabeth's great-nephew, was executed as "a catholic traitor" in 1583.
+Several members of the Leyburn (also written as Leybourne and Leyburn) family were recusants, and James Leyburn, Elizabeth's great-nephew, was executed as "a catholic traitor" in 1583.

 Marriages and issue

 Elizabeth married twice.
 She married her first husband, Thomas Dacre, 4th Baron Dacre of Gilsland in 1555.
 The marriage produced five children: